Ashley Connor

 Ashley Connor is an American cinematographer who is best known for her work on films such as Madeline's Madeline, The Miseducation of Cameron Post, The Death of Dick Long, and Thou Wast Mild and Lovely.
 She was nominated for an Independent Spirit Award in 2019 for Best Cinematography.

 Career

-Growing up, Ashley played a lot of sports but at the age of fifteen she damaged her knees.
-Following surgery, she mainly watched movies till an interest in film as a profession arose.
-She gained major traction from one of her earlier films, Thou Wast Mild and Lovely, where she was first noticed as a great user of the handheld technique.
-Most of her films are primarily improvised, so she shoots conversations in a way opposite to the 'shot/reverse shot style'.
-Her career continued to progress to the point of being a major speaker at the 2020 SXSW.
-She's also given masterclasses for Seventh Row, most recently during the first covid lockdown.
+Growing up in Southern California, Ashley played a lot of sports but at the age of fifteen suffered an injury to her knees.
+Following surgery, she watched movies extensively until an interest in film as a profession arose.
+She gained industry acclaim from one of her earlier films, Thou Wast Mild and Lovely, where she was first noticed as a great user of the handheld technique.
+Most of her films are primarily improvised, with her shooting conversations in a way opposite to the "shot/reverse shot" style.
+As her career continued to progress, she was featured as a key speaker at SXSW in 2020.
+She has also given masterclasses for Seventh Row.

-In the midst of shooting major films, she is known to shoot music videos for the likes of Jemima Kirke, Alex Cameron, others.
+In addition to shooting major films and television series, she has shot music videos for the likes of Jemima Kirke, Alex Cameron, and others.